 So now that we have all that out of the way, let's talk investing!

-The Easier Way To Start Investing -- Mutual Funds And ETFs
+The Easy Way to Start: How to Invest in Mutual Funds And ETFs

 If you're less confident about researching and choosing individual stocks and less willing to take big risks with your money, you may want to start out by investing in mutual funds.
 I personally started investing in mutual funds when I was 18 through a 401(k) plan offered at my first job and still find them much easier to invest in and manage than individual stocks.